eai-ag/embodiedai-helix-sdk/README.md

 The robot accepts commands at three levels of abstraction.

 > **Important**: Motion commands are only executed when the robot is in RUNNING state (green button).

+> **Note**: The commanding functions are *not* blocking, meaning if you send two consecutive commands, you need to add an appropriate time.sleep after every command for the robot to reach the pose.

 ### Tendon Length Commands